 This South Korean town is called Taste City.
 And for good reason!
 The quintessential Korean dish, bibimbap, was actually born in this ancient city 20 miles south of Seoul.
 In fact, Visit Korea calls it ‘Jeonju bibimbap’, a spectacular mix of bean sprouts, spinach, Chinese bellflower, gochujang chili paste, sesame oil, and rice topped with a fried egg.
 It’s also renowned for the local traditional multi-course feast called ‘Hanjeongsik’, featuring a kind of Korean tapas called ‘Banchan’.
 Like most great cuisines, it excels at elevating and perfecting the simplest dishes like the bean sprout and rice soup called ‘Kongnamul Gukbap’.
 Chefs work with what is available locally, including wild greens from the mountains, fresh fish from the Yellow Sea, and rice and beef from nearby plains.
 In the spirit of the advocacy UNESCO favors, the city founded the Creative Culinary Institute of Korea and the Bibimbap Globalization Foundation.

 No other cuisine in the world is more delicate in flavor than Cantonese.
-Still, the range and variety of flavors found in Shunde astounds.
-While abiding by the characteristics of Cantonese food – light, fresh, crispy, tender, smooth and genuine – the chefs of Shunde push the envelope, not with the blazing heat of its cousin, Szechuan, but rather with innovative flavors of sun dried tangerine peel and dates.
+Still, the range and variety of flavors found in Shunde astound.
+While abiding by the characteristics of Cantonese food – light, fresh, crispy, tender, smooth, and genuine – the chefs of Shunde push the envelope, not with the blazing heat of its cousin, Szechuan, but rather with innovative flavors of sun-dried tangerine peel and dates.
 Local delicacies include pan-fried lotus root stuffed with locally-farmed carp.
 Buffalo milk mixed with egg whites and sautéed results in an omelet-like dish.
 This region excels in serving up traditional, humble, home-cooking that has been elevated, making Shunde one of the greatest food capitals of the world, according to UNESCO.